Railway coupling: Dellner coupler

-Swedish coupling manufacturer Dellner has developed its own modular concept of coupler design.
+Swedish coupling manufacturer Dellner has developed its own modular coupler design concept.
 It incorporates all common types of coupling heads for passenger trains.

 Two Class 220 owned by CrossCountry joining together to form an eight-car unit.

 Dellner also launched a proprietary coupler system: the automatic coupler with head type 12.
 It is based on the Scharfenberg/latch-type design.
 The modular coupling consists of a type 12 coupling head based on a single-position latch mechanism.
 The coupling head is in the same state in both coupled and uncoupled positions.
 The mechanism rotates only during the transition between the coupling or uncoupling process.